Using BlackMarblePy#

 # Class-based interface example

-# Initialize the BlackMarble interface.
+# Initialize the BlackMarble interface

 bm = BlackMarble()

-# Optional: explicitly configure all options
+# Optional: configure options

 # bm = BlackMarble(